 You may wish to review your current supplier contracts to ensure GDPR compliance as well as ensuring these terms are covered in new arrangements.
 Now is the time for ACTION and remember LawBite is here to help.

-If you would like to speak to us about this or any other legal matter you can make an enquiry or call our friendly LawBite team on 0207 148 1066.
+If you would like to speak to us about our contract review service, GDPR legal advice or any other legal matter, you can make an enquiry to receive expert business legal advice or call our friendly LawBite team on 0207 148 1066.